ZB20-PKU/HyDeconv/README.md

 conda activate Hybrid_Deconvolution
 conda install git
 ```
-**Important:** Please adjust the versions of cudatoolkit, cupy-cuda, torch, torchvision, and torchaudio to match your specific GPU if necessary.

 ### 3. Download Software Code and Install Dependencies
 Run the following commands to clone the repository and install all required dependencies: